dstl/Noisify/docs/index.rst

 - Build recipes to deploy pipelines simply
 - Everything is composable, everything is polymorphic

-Noisify is built for python 3+.
+Noisify is built for Python 3+.

 The Basics
 ----------